chickenbug/stitch-slack-pack/README.md

 # stitch-slack-pack
-This is a proof of concept for importable, continiously tested [Slack WebAPI](https://api.slack.com/web) integration for for MongoDB Stitch apps made using only Stitch entities.
+This is a proof of concept for importable, continuously tested [Slack WebAPI](https://api.slack.com/web) integration for for MongoDB Stitch apps made using only Stitch entities.

 ## Usage Instructions
 To use, import all functions that end with `Class` and the `slack_http` service into your stitch application using `stitch-cli` with `--stategy=merge`.